blue-marble/gridpath/doc/source/installation.rst

 Packages
 ^^^^^^^^

+GridPath uses the following Python packages (not exhaustive):
+ - sqlite3 for database interface (comes with Python's standard library)
+ - pandas for storing data and array manipulations
+ - numpy for calculations
+ - networkx for network calculations
+ - pyomo for creating optimization problems

 You can install all needed Python packages, including those for the extra features, by navigating to the the GridPath directory :code:`PATH/TO/GRIDPATH` with :code:`cd PATH/TO/GRIDPATH` and running::